Jerusalem’s big stones are coming down

 This was two sets of brothers.
 James and John were brothers.
 Peter and Andrew were brothers.

 More literal translation: “abomination of desolation.”
 There are lots of theories about what Jesus meant.
 The prophet Jeremiah, in Jeremiah 44:22, uses those terms to describe what Babylonian invaders eventually did to Jerusalem in 586 BC.
 He said that because of the evil abominations the people committed, Jerusalem was going to be decimated.
 A later prophet, Daniel, seemed to pick up this phrasing when he talks about a future ruler who sets up a sacrilegious object that spiritually pollutes a holy place, which could be the Jerusalem Temple.
 Daniel says the abomination will cause desolation (Daniel 9:27).
-Contenders for the culprit behind this sacrilegious act: (1) Pontius Pilate tried to bring into Jerusalem Roman standards that had engraved images.
+Contenders for the culprit behind this sacrilegious act: (1) Pontius Pilate tried to bring into Jerusalem Roman standards, which were flags that had engraved images.
 Jews objected and Pilate backed down.
 (2) Emperor Caligula ordered that a statue of him be installed in the Jerusalem Temple.
 He died before he could enforce his order.
 (3) Roman general Titus led the Roman army in crushing the Jewish rebellion that started in AD 66.
 In AD 70, he went into the Jerusalem Temple and stood in the most holy room, according to Josephus, a Roman citizen and a Jewish historian who collaborated with Titus.
 (4) Some early Christians began to associate Jesus’s cryptic description with “the antichrist,” someone who would pretend to be the Messiah, but who acted like a devil of a Messiah.

 This parenthetical note from Mark may have intended to point readers to prophets who used the words “abomination” and “desolation.”
 The prophets would have included Jeremiah and Daniel.